 The Senior Survey administered annually by the Office of Assessment suggests that approximately 50% of graduating students have had one or more internships during their years as an undergraduate.
-The inaugural WINS data collected for 2015-16 should be viewed as baseline data and not representative of the entire student population, especially since data from the Colleges of Agriculture and Education are not included in current reports.
-To enhance the collection of internship data from graduating seniors, WINS survey questions have been added to the Senior Survey beginning fall 2016.
-It should also be noted that some colleges are over-represented in this data given different response rates with and without enrollment holds.
+The WINS data collected for the first several years should be viewed as baseline data.
+Note that the survey results not representative of the entire student population, especially since some data from the Colleges of Agriculture and Education are not included in all reports.
+To enhance the collection of internship data from graduating seniors, some WINS data is also imported from the university’s Senior Survey.
+In addition, note that some colleges are over-represented in this data given different response rates with and without enrollment holds.

 Ultimately, learning more about internship experiences will help K-State students expand their connections with employers, provide academic advisors with internship ideas for students, strengthen university ties with industry, and demonstrate K-State’s commitment to the career readiness of its students.
 If you have additional questions about the WINS survey results, please contact the Career Center.

-The Student Internship Tracking Initiative planning team included K-State representatives from:
+The Student Internship Tracking Initiative planning team initially included K-State representatives from:

 - Career Center

 - College of Agriculture